-Selling photos in the stock photo industry in 2021 has its own methods and possibilities that are different from those from a few years ago.
+Selling photos in the stock photo industry in 2024 has methods and possibilities that are different from those from a few years ago.

 So today, we are bringing up our expertise and insider knowledge in this honest guide to becoming a stock photo contributor.

 From outlets to workflow to managing expectations, it’s all in here!

 When it comes to making money from your photos or illustrations online, selling them as stock images under a royalty-free license is the best way to maximize earnings: You can make more from licensing one photo over and over than from selling it, copyright included, once.
 People discovered how profitable this was long ago.